Want to make a bad first impression? Or worse, no impression at all? Use marketing automation to send your first sales email.

 Apparently, something does.
 Published data on sales emails from actual people report open rates that in the 20 to 50 percent range, while marketing emails usually garner 10 to 20 percent open rates.
-Admittedly, this data is hard to pin down (you can compare data from ToutApp, HubSpot, Yesware, and MailChimp).
-But the consensus is that traditional sales development emails outperform marketing emails.
+Admittedly, this data is hard to pin down, but the consensus is that traditional sales development emails outperform marketing emails.

 Here are four things that go wrong when your marketing automation system tries to do sales development.